ConnorSweeneyDev/KeepassClone/readme.md

 ### Linux
-If you don't already have a native linux box, I highly recommend using WSL2, specifically running `wsl2 --install Ubuntu-24.04`, as this framework is very particular about the dependencies on linux and 24.04 happens to have the best ones for it.
+If you don't already have a native linux box, I highly recommend using WSL2, specifically running `wsl2 --install Ubuntu-24.04`, as this framework is very particular about the video dependencies on linux and 24.04 happens to have the best ones for it.

 Do the following to ensure your environment is set up correctly:
 - Only run `sudo apt update && sudo apt upgrade` if you haven't already.